PX4/PX4-user_guide/en/flight_controller/raspberry_pi_pilotpi_rpios.md

 This tells the Linux kernel not to schedule any process on CPU core 2.
 We will manually run PX4 onto that core later.

-Reboot and SSH onto your RasPi.
+Reboot and SSH onto your RPi.

 Check UART interface: